awei669/VQ-Font/README.md

 ## Training
 The training process is divided into two stages: 1）Pre-training the content encoder and codebook via [VQ-VAE](https://arxiv.org/abs/1711.00937), 2）Training the few shot font generation model via [GAN](https://dl.acm.org/doi/abs/10.1145/3422622).
 ### Pre-train VQ-VAE
+When pre-training VQ-VAE, the reconstructed character object comes from train_unis in the content font.
+The training process can be found at ```./model/VQ-VAE.ipynb```.

-The training process can be found in ```./model/VQ-VAE.ipynb```, Then use the pre-trained content encoder to calculate a similarity between all training and test characters and store it as a dictionary.
+Then use the pre-trained content encoder to calculate a similarity between all training and test characters and store it as a dictionary.
 > {'4E07': {'4E01': 0.2143, '4E03': 0.2374, ...}, '4E08': {'4E01': 0.1137, '4E03': 0.1020, ...}, ...}